Ulvounth/Ulvounth/README.md

 # Hello world!
 I am Andreas, presently pursuing a Front-end Development program at Noroff

 ## About me
-34 year old guy from Norway, currently studying Front-end Development at Noroff.
-When I'm not coding, I'm a big computer geek – always checking out new tech and software.
-I'm also a gamer, and I enjoy getting lost in virtual worlds and having exciting adventures.
+34 year old guy from Norway.
+I just wrapped up my Front-End Development studies at Noroff and now I’m jumping into Back-End Development.
+I’m a bit of a tech geek—I’m always playing around with new gadgets and software.
+I’m also a gamer at heart and love spending time in virtual worlds.

 On the other hand, I'm also into real-life stuff, like football and golf.
 Whether it's watching an exciting game or playing a round of golf, these sports bring balance and excitement to my life.

-I'm a curious person who's into both digital and real-world things, and my journey into Front-end Development is pretty awesome.
+I’ve got a curious mind, always learning, and I’m excited about this next step in my development journey.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ulvounth&label=Profile%20views&color=0e75b6&style=flat" alt="ulvounth" /> </p>

-- 🔭 I’m currently working on Project Exam.
+- 🔭 Right now, I’m just getting started with Back-end Development.

-- 🌱 I’m currently learning **React**

 - 👨‍💻 All of my projects are available at [https://github.com/Ulvounth?tab=repositories](https://github.com/Ulvounth?tab=repositories)

-- Link to my portfolio website: [Portfolio](https://andreasulvund-portfolio.netlify.app/)
+- Link to my portfolio website: [Portfolio](https://andreasulvund.netlify.app/)

 - 💬 Ask me about **Anything**